GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

 1. First, Jesus, while being “tempted in every way, just as we are—yet was without sin” (Heb.
 4:15); therefore, the devil did not hold the power of death over Jesus.

-2. Subsequently, Jesus was able to CO-sign onto the rap sheet, that is, “the written code . . . that was against us and that stood opposed to us” (Col. 1:14).
+2. Subsequently, Jesus was able to CO-sign onto the rap sheet, that is, “the written code …that was against us and that stood opposed to us” (Col. 1:14).

    - a.
 With respect to CO-signing a loan, if the borrower declares insolvency, then, the CO-signer is liable for the unpaid loan.